 Before coming to ETH, I did my PhD at KTH, Stockholm, and UCL, Belgium, where I was admitted to a double doctoral program as an EMJD-DC fellow.
 My thesis, "Performance Optimization Techniques and Tools for Distributed Graph Processing" received the IBM Innovation Award 2017.
 During my PhD I also spent time at DIMA TU Berlin, Telefonica Research Barcelona, and data Artisans.

 - Demo paper accepted at BIRTE'19!

-Our paper FASTER State Management for Timely Dataflow by Matthew J. Brookes, Vasiliki Kalavri, and John Liagouris has been accepted at BIRTE'19.
-You can find the full workshop program here.
+Our paper FASTER State Management for Timely Dataflow by Matthew Brookes, Vasiliki Kalavri, and John Liagouris has been accepted at BIRTE'19.
+You can find the full workshop program here and the paper here.